 Consideration Response Risk Rating Risk Level A. It obscures a view of an object/vehicle/pedestrian that creates a hazard The proposed sign will be located behind all surrounding objects/vehicles/pedestrians etc. 1 Low B. Sign positioning relative to travel direction The proposed sign will be positioned so that only glance appreciation is required.
-It will be visually prominent westbound.
-2 Low C. It distracts a driver at a critical time The proposed sign will be located approximately 165m before the City West Link/Balmain Road signalised intersection, which is approaching the influence zone of the traffic signals but is not yet at a decision point.
-2 Low D. It interferes with the effectiveness and safety of a traffic control device (e.g. traffic signs, traffic signals or other traffic control devices) The proposed sign is unlikely to noticeably obstruct or interfere with any traffic control devices.
+It will be visually prominent eastbound.
+2 Low C. It distracts a driver at a critical time The proposed digital sign will be located approximately 190m before the City West Link/ Catherine Street signalised intersection, which is outside the influence zone of the traffic signals.
+1 Low D. It interferes with the effectiveness and safety of a traffic control device (e.g. traffic signs, traffic signals or other traffic control devices) The proposed sign is unlikely to noticeably obstruct or interfere with any traffic control devices.
 1 Low E. Sign Clutter No other advertising sign is visible when a driver is in view of the subject site.
 1 Low